 On this horse riding holiday, you will need to dismount and walk next to your horse over short distances so good walking boots are required.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The horses used for rides are well schooled pure or crossbred Andalusians.
+The horses used for rides are mixed breed (some have Spanish blood and are very strong, others have some Arabian blood resulting in fast horses with good long distance endurance).
 They have all been carefully chosen and most are between 14.2hh (150cm) and 16hh (165cm) and are of a medium build.
 They are sure-footed, fit, forward going, responsive to ride and well adapted to the requirements of the sometimes rough terrain.
 The tack is English and trekking style and most horses are ridden in snaffles.
 English saddles and trekking saddles are utilised.
 Saddle bags are provided to carry items required during the day and for picnic lunches.
-You will be paired with a suitable horse based on your experience and preferences, but if for any reason after the first day you feel that you are not well matched then just let your guide know and you will be given another horse.
+Riders will be paired with a suitable horse based on their experience and preferences, but if for any reason after the first day anyone feels that they are not well matched, then just let the guide know and they will be given another horse.

 To participate in this trip you must be a competent rider (English style).
 You should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.
 Riders are expected to be able to cope with a variety of different going and different types of terrain.
 This rides is aimed at capable riders, who are also fit and ride regularly.